 In 1950s southern Louisiana and southeast Texas, a new kind of music filled hopping dance halls: swamp pop.
-The genre, typified by electric guitars, pianos, brass instruments, and lovelorn lyrics, blended the emerging sounds of rock ’n roll with New Orleans–style rhythm and blues and traditional Cajun music.
+The genre, typified by electric guitars, pianos, brass instruments, and lovelorn lyrics, blended the emerging sounds of rock ’n roll with New Orleans–style rhythm and blues and traditional Cajun and Creole music.

 Swamp pop was a favorite among teens in the region, according to Sandy Himel, associate professor and head of government information and the Cajun and Creole Music Collection at University of Louisiana at Lafayette (UL Lafayette).
 She grew up with it, and it holds a special place in her heart.
 “I’m a native of Ville Platte, designated by the Louisiana legislature as the ‘Swamp Pop Capital of the World,’” she says.
 “My parents met at a prominent club for swamp pop music.”